DARANI-07/DARANI-07/README.md

 ## Hi there 👋

 # 💫 About Me:
-Versatile Full Stack Developer skilled in building scalable web applications from front-end to back-end.
+Building bold, brilliant, and blazing-fast web experiences — Full Stack Developer mastering both code and creativity.

 ## 🌐 Socials: